david1312/company-profile-nextjs/README.md

 In addition to learning Next.js, this repository also serves as the foundation for a personal project where I'm being a good brother by helping my sibling create a prototype web company profile based on a crypto miner company theme.

+### Hosting Information:

+This web application is hosted on cPanel at [bitboltz.co.id]

 ### Planned Improvements:

 When I have free time, I plan to implement the following improvements: